-Gestational Surrogate (Gestational Carrier): A woman who agrees to carry a fertilized embryo formed from another woman’s egg to completion of pregnancy.
-Gestational surrogates do not intend to have a parent-child relationship with the resulting child, and are expected to release the infant to the genetic/intended parents upon delivery.
+Gestational Carrier: A woman who agrees to carry a fertilized embryo formed from another woman’s egg to completion of pregnancy.
+Gestational carriers do not intend to have a parent-child relationship with the resulting child, and are expected to release the infant to the genetic/intended parents upon delivery.

 Traditional Surrogate: A woman who agrees to carry a fertilized embryo formed from her own egg to completion of pregnancy.
 Traditional surrogates do not intend to have a parent-child relationship with the resulting child and are expected to release the infant to the intended parents upon delivery.
 A traditional surrogate, in effect, acts as both known egg donor and surrogate.

 NOTE – Surrogacy, and particularly traditional surrogacy, is highly restricted or even illegal in some states.
-If you are considering using a surrogate who lives in or intends to give birth in another state, it is important that you consult with an attorney in that state prior to engaging in any surrogacy relationship.
+If you are considering using a gestational carrier who lives in or intends to give birth in another state, it is important that you consult with an attorney in that state prior to engaging in any gestational carrier relationship.